kld1997/CS3398_JavaChess_GroupProject/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Aweome GUI and graphics for fun chess!
-* Awesome feature 2
+* Abtract pieces as well as larger board games!
-* Awesome feature 3
+* Achievements and unlocks!

 To-do list:
 * Wow improvement to be done 1